ZachGawlik/markdown-to-snippet/src/__tests__/fixtures/auto-ts.md

-## JS snippet that will have TS auto-added
+## JS snippet that will have JSX auto-added

 > prefix: `lg`